ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 Before you begin, it is a good idea to first configure your on-prem VPN gateway peer to contain both the weak and secure ciphers for Phase 1 and Phase 2 negotiation.
 Then, change the IBM VPN gateway to remove the use of the weak ciphers by following these steps.
 Afterward, remove the weak ciphers from the on-prem VPN gateway.
 This step might also reduce the outage time.

-### Upgrading a VPN from a custom IKE policy by using the UI
+### Upgrading a VPN from a custom IKE policy in the UI
 {: #upgrade-vpn-custom-ike-policy-procedure-ui}
 {: ui}